-Aioli, a creamy and savory sauce from the Mediterranean, is a staple in French and Spanish cuisine.
-Traditionally made with garlic, salt, and olive oil, this Homemade Garlic Aioli gets a twist with the addition of mayonnaise.
-Some aioli recipes include egg yolk and lemon juice for extra flavor.
-This versatile dip enhances seafood, meats, vegetables, and fried dishes with its rich, garlic essence.
+Aioli, a creamy and savory sauce, originates from the Mediterranean and is a beloved staple in both French and Spanish kitchens.
+Our homemade version enhances the traditional mix of garlic, salt, and olive oil with the addition of mayonnaise.
+Some recipes also include egg yolk and lemon juice for extra flavor, perfect for enriching seafood, meats, vegetables, and fried chicken dishes.

 Jump to:

-Our recipe features a Westernized Aioli, combining mayonnaise, garlic, olive oil, lemon juice, and seasonings for a smoother texture and milder garlic taste.
-Ideal as a spread for sandwiches and burgers or as a dip for fries and veggies, this version differs from traditional Aioli, which is a robust garlic and olive oil emulsion, offering a stronger garlic flavor.
+This recipe offers a Westernized aioli, blending mayonnaise, garlic, olive oil, lemon juice, and seasonings for a smoother, milder garlic taste.
+It works wonderfully as a sandwich spread or as a dip for fries and roasted veggies.
+For enthusiasts of the traditional style, I've included authentic aioli recipes, with and without egg yolk.

 Ingredients and Substitutions Overview

-For your Garlic Aioli, gather these everyday ingredients, easily found in your kitchen or at any local grocery store:
+For your Garlic Aioli, you'll need these simple ingredients that are likely already in your kitchen or can be easily found at any local grocery store:

-- Garlic: Key for that unmistakable, savory garlic punch.
-Feel free to mince or turn it into a paste.
+- Garlic: Key for that deep, savory flavor.
+You can mince it or turn it into a paste, whichever you prefer.

-- Black Pepper: Just a bit to add a gentle kick and depth.
+- Black Pepper: A pinch to introduce a gentle kick and depth.

-- Olive Oil: Rounds off the sauce with a smooth texture and a hint of fruity flavor.
+- Olive Oil: Finishes the sauce with a smooth texture and a hint of fruit flavor.

 How to Make Garlic Aioli at Home?